virati/autoDyn/README.md

 ## What is Lie Controllability
 Lie controllability (LC) is the nonlinear version of controllability analyses.
+More broadly, controllability analysis directly studies how systems behave and how our interventions change how systems behave.
+This give us a powerful way to optimize our inteventions directly and rationally - an alternative to grid searching through a potentially vast parameter space.

 In LC we can directly observe the interactions that our controller has on the dynamics of the system, and then use these interactions to design controllers with desired properties.

 ## Why this library?